-The representative has advised us that the underwriters propose initially to offer the shares of our common stock to the public at the public offering price set forth on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$0.672 per share.
+The representative has advised us that the underwriters propose initially to offer the shares of our common stock to the public at the public offering price set forth on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$ per share.
+The underwriters may allow, and the dealers may re-allow, a discount not in excess of \$ per share to other dealers.
 After this initial public offering, the representative may change the public offering price and concession and discount to dealers.